The Right To Bear Arms Shall Not be Infringed Upon

 6. Stir the hot fat, ground beef and berries together until the fat begins to get hard.

 7. Let the mixture cool and cut it into squares just like you would fudge.
-It better to make a little more pemmican than you think you need.
+It is better to make a little more pemmican than you think you need.
 Remember, pemmican does not spoil.
 The pemmican you make will not spoil for two or three years if you take care to keep it as cool and dry as possible.

 The Five Monkeys Experiment